CreeveyLab/fast_triplet_count/README.md

 ## Overview:

-The tool reads a fasta file with one or more sequences and calculate all (averlapping) triplets.
+The tool reads a fasta file with one or more sequences and calculate all (overlapping) triplets.
 The input fasta file can be gzipped or uncompressed.

 The output is printed to the stardard output stream.